JonJagger/cyber-dojo/md/misc.md

 language manifest.json parameters
 ---------------------------------
-Example: the `manifest.json` file for Java-JUnit looks like this:
+Example: the `manifest.json` file for Java_1.8-JUnit looks like this:
 ```json
 {
   "visible_filenames": [